dolbeysystems/fusion-cac-web-docs/content/general-user-guide/accessing-accounts/_index.md

 To access assigned worklists, click on the down arrow to the right of the {{%button%}}Assigned to{{%/button%}} button to view the list of assigned workgroups.
 Each of the user's assigned worklist will be listed along with a bubble showing the number of accounts in the group ready for coding.
-Once all the charts from a worklist have been worked, the list will not display in the {{%button%}}Assigned to{{%/button%}} dropdown until there are one or more charts to work.
+By default, **a worklist must have at least one pending chart to display in the system**.
+Assigned Workgroups will not be visible here if there are no accounts available for coding for that specific Workgroup.

 ![Assigned To](AssignedTo.png)